Sebastan12/Assessment/README.md

 ## Description

-This REST API periodically scans the folder "FolderToWatch" and records all files + Metadata inside a Postgres DB To see which endpoints are available continue reading in the Endpoint section further down below.
+This REST API periodically scans the folder "FolderToWatch" and records all files + Metadata inside a Postgres DB.
+To see which endpoints are available continue reading in the Endpoint section further down below.

 ## Quickstart